BackToTheFutureTech/Front-end/README.md

 ## Running the application locally

+### First
 [Node.js](https://nodejs.org/en/) must be installed if not already.

-### First
+### Second
-Clone the repo locally and install dependencies:
+Clone the repo locally and install dependencies using:

     npm install

-### Second
+### Third
-You need to setup your environment variables in .env file in the root folder of the repo.
+You need to setup your environment variables in ``.env`` file in the root folder of the repo.
 An example is shared in the repo.
 Your file should contain the following variables.

 ```